- May 8, 2017

 - Posted by: Planet Goa Team

-- Category: Moving Around in Goa, Stories on Goa
+- Category: Life In Goa, Stories on Goa

 Goa attracts whole bunch of people looking for a getaway from their hectic lives.
 While the majority of holidayers end up in the tried and tested tourist hotspots, there are those who’ve discovered a little more than just Baga and Calangute.
 Read on to find out about those 5 hidden gems that are still off the popular tourism radar.